lemenkov/libyuv/docs/formats.md

         I422, NV16 and NV61 are half width, full height
         I444, NV24 and NV42 are full width, full height
         I400 and J400 have no chroma channel.

+# Color space
+      The YUV formats start with a letter to specify the color space. e.g. I420 I = BT.601 limited range
+        J = BT.601 full range     (J = JPEG that uses this) H = BT.709 limited range  (H for HD)
+        F = BT.709 full range     (F for Full range)
+        U = BT.2020 limited range (U for UHD)
+        V = BT.2020 full range
+        For YUV to RGB conversions, a matrix can be passed.
+See also convert_argh.h

+# HDR formats
+      Planar formats with 10 or 12 bits use the following fourcc:
+        I010, I012, P010, P012 are half width, half height
+        I210, I212, P210, P212 are half width, full height
+        I410, I412, P410, P412 are full width, full height
+      where
+        I is the color space (see above) and 3 planes: Y, U and V.
+        P is a biplanar format, similar to NV12 but 16 bits, with the valid bits in the high bits.
+There is a Y plane and a UV plane.
+        0, 2 or 4 is the last digit of subsampling: 4:2:0, 4:2:2, or 4:4:4
+        10 or 12 is the bits per channel.
+The bits are in the low bits of a 16 bit channel.

 # The ARGB FOURCC